davidinouye/automated-dependence-plots/README.md

 ## Installation

 ### Requirements
-We use a slightly older version of scikit-learn (0.19) but otherwise the packages are fairly standard.
+We use a recent version of scikit-learn (0.23) that includes partial dependence plots (might also be included in sklearn 0.22).
 To setup a conda environment and install requirements:
 ```setup
 make conda-env